mmcglone/comp-check/README.md

 ```
 To achieve purity we need to handle these null values without uncaught errors.

-In effect, we need the following:
+In effect, we need something along the following lines:
 ```javascript
 const pipe = require('lodash/fp/pipe');